 This is the home of the research project And Others: The Gendered Politics and Practices of Art Collectives which explores labour in collective practice.
-It is run by Lina Džuverović, Lecturer in Arts Policy and Management at the Department of Film, Media and Cultural Studies at Birkbeck, University of London and consists of research interviews, a wide-ranging public programme which will unfold between 2022 and 2025 and will culminate in a publication.
+It is run by Lina Džuverović, Lecturer in Arts Policy and Management at the Department of Film, Media and Cultural Studies at Birkbeck, University of London and consists of research interviews, a series of public online panels taking place in the Autumn 2022 (booking now open) further public events which will unfold between 2022 and 2025.
+The project will culminate in a publication.
 Documentation of a series of seminars, interviews and essays will be made available on this website.
-Forthcoming events will be listed in the news section.

 The title ‘And Others’ refers to ways in which art collectives are often written about and remembered within discourses governed by individualism and an attachment to single authorship.
 The most prominent and vocal members’ names are usually listed while other participants of the group may not be named at all or may be listed as ‘and others’, suggesting contributions which may be of lesser importance.
 This project is about ‘the others’.
 It investigates internal workings and the often gendered division of labour in art collectives, examining how different types of labour are valued and how this is subsequently inscribed in the groups’ narratives.

 The research involves a series of semi-structured interviews with cultural workers who have been or are working collectively, or those who have a special interest in collective practice.
 Whether working in formally declared collectives or groups, or collaborating in spontaneous ways, the interviewees are being asked to discuss their personal trajectories and experiences.

 If you are working collectively, or wish to contribute your perspective, please contact me so that we can begin a conversation.